This post may contain affiliate links. Please read our disclosure policy.

 Shrimp Stew vs. Gumbo

-While both dishes can start with a roux and the Cajun “trinity,” they’re not the same thing.
-Shrimp stew is heartier and more rustic, typically made with potatoes and sometimes boiled eggs for extra body and richness.
-Gumbo is usually more broth-forward and served as a thinner, spoonable stew, with okra or filé used as optional thickeners instead of starchy vegetables.
+While both dishes can start with a roux and the Cajun “trinity” of onion, bell pepper, and celery, they’re not the same thing.
+Southern shrimp stew is heartier and more rustic, typically made with potatoes and often hard-boiled eggs for extra body and richness.
+Gumbo is usually more broth-forward and served as a thinner stew, with okra or filé used as optional thickeners instead of starchy vegetables.

-If you’re looking for a classic gumbo without potatoes, see my Chicken and Sausage Gumbo.
+If you’re looking for a classic gumbo without potatoes, be sure to try my Chicken and Sausage Gumbo.

 Why This Recipe Works